 On the other hand, at the end of the beach, right next to the transparent building, there is an entry to Parque da Cidade, the largest urban park in Portugal, with 83 hectares where you can easily ride a bike!

 How to get there: simply take the subway to the station Matosinhos Sul, on the blue line, and you’ll be at the beach.

 Finally, the sidewalk on the beach of Leça da Palmeira is also an excellent choice.
 It is spacious, it was fully renovated in 2006 by the famous Portuguese architect Álvaro Siza Vieira, who also designed the amazing Piscinas das Marés, ideal for families with kids, and the Tea House of Boa Nova, in the same place, that holds an amazing restaurant.

 How to get there: this is the least accessible beach for tourists.
 I usually take the subway to the station Mercado, on the blue line.
-From there, I cross the bridge of Leça da Palmeira – it’s right in front of the subway station! -, and ride until the beach at Leça da Palmeira (it takes around 20min, no more than that).
+From there, I cross the bridge of Leça da Palmeira – it’s right in front of the subway station! -, and ride until the beach at Leça da Palmeira (it takes around 20 minutes).

 - You can take your bike for free inside the urban trains of Porto.
 Please bare in mind that there are other people using the train, so you should take your bike to the last carriage and avoid occupying unnecessary space.

 - The same rule applies for the transport of bikes within the subway of Porto.
 How great is that?! 🙂

 I hope you enjoy your bike ride in Porto! 🙂